Voluntary sector: France

 Discourse on the "third sector" began in the 1970s in France as a result of the crisis in the welfare state.
-Many associations rely at least partly on governement subsidies or other payments, it has been criticised at times by association heads (among some), as a way to control charities, some charities do refuse all governement payments, while others try to rely partly on gov's aid.
+Many associations rely at least partly on government subsidies or other payments.
+This has been criticized at times by association heads among others as a way to control charities; some charities allegedly do refuse all government payments, while others try to rely partly on the government’s aid.

 India

-In India this sector is commonly called the "joint sector", and includes the industries run in partnership by the state and Private Sector.
+In India, this sector is commonly called the "joint sector", and includes the industries run in partnership by the state and private Sector.
 In a wider sense the initial investment is made by the state and later the handling is done by the private sector.
 But here the private sector is responsible to the state when it comes to handling.

 Israel

-In Israel this sector is commonly called the "Third Sector", (המגזר השלישי) and generally refers to non-profit organizations (NPOs) and non-governmental organizations (NGOs) with the line between the two quite fine.
+In Israel, this sector is commonly called the "Third Sector", (המגזר השלישי) and generally refers to non-profit organizations (NPOs) and non-governmental organizations (NGOs) with the line between the two quite fine.
 These organizations generally fill a gap in the existing government or municipal service provision.
 Examples include United Hatzalah for emergency medical first response, Yad Sarah for free loan of medical equipment, Yad Eliezer for poverty relief efforts, Akim for assistance for the mentally handicapped, and SHALVA for children with special needs.

 United Kingdom

-The Cabinet Office of the British government until 2010 had an Office of the Third Sector that defined the "third sector" as "the place between State and (the) private sector."
+The Cabinet Office of the British government until 2010 had an Office of the Third Sector that defined the "third sector" as "the place between State and (the) private sector".
 The Conservative/Liberal Democrat Coalition Government renamed the department the Office for Civil Society.
-The term third sector has now been replaced in Government usage by the term Civil Society, or for while under the Cameron government, the term Big Society, which was devised by political advisers and which featured prominently in the Conservative Party's 2010 election campaign.
+The term third sector has now been replaced in Government usage by the term Civil Society, or for a while under the Cameron government, the term Big Society, which was devised by political advisers and which featured prominently in the Conservative Party's 2010 election campaign.

+Organisations leading and supporting the voluntary sector in the United Kingdom include the Association of Chief Executives of Voluntary Organisations (Acevo), the National Council for Voluntary Organisations, Northern Ireland Council for Voluntary Action, Scottish Council for Voluntary Organisations, and Wales Council for Voluntary Action.